Student Success: Applying To Oxbridge from A State School

 However, this can still be somewhat disheartening to see if you aren’t from this background.
 However, changes are still being made to improve the fairness of the admissions process at Oxbridge, so you shouldn’t let any of this information put you off applying if your truly believe that you will be a good fit for the university.

-To prove it, we’ve put together two state school student’s experiences with the application process.
+Despite this, state school applicants still have a more favourable chance of being admitted overall, even if the competition is tougher.
+To help reassure you, we’ve put together two state school student’s experiences with the application process.
 Don’t be put off because you didn’t go to a selective or private school – you are no less “Oxbridge material” than any other student!

 Oxbridge State School Case Studies